 Security Services Edge (SSE) is a new strategy introduced by Gartner in 2021 to improve data protection in cloud environments.
 It’s a cybersecurity strategy that covers Software-as-a-Service (SaaS), website communication and cloud-based computing.
-Although it’s not a compliance standard, SSE can facilitate better compliance for organizations that follow its best practices.
+Although it’s not a compliance standard, SSE can facilitate better compliance for organisations that follow its best practices.

 Why Is SSE Important?